khaledk2/leb-beta/docs/installation/egp.rst

         * Here, the 'ping_redis' script is called to check if the Redis server is running.

-* The Redis server can be stopped with the following command:
+* Stop the Redis server:

   * If the default installation directory was changed previously for EGP.sif and/or the Redis folders, replace them accordingly in the following command with the correct installation directory.
   * If the pulled image name "EGP.sif" was changed previously, replace it in the following command with your chosen name.